DanielSan1000/Fenix-Modbus/Wiki/Home.md

 # Welcome

-The Fenix is a software that has been designed to communicate with the industry devices.
+The Fenix is a software that has been designed to communicate with the devices by diffrent protocols.
 Currently Fenix supports the following drivers and features:

 * Modbus Master RTU
 * Modbus Master ASCII
-* Modbus Master TCP / IP
+* Modbus Master TCP/IP
 * Siemens S7300/400
-* WWW Server (HTML / JSON)
+* WWW Server (HTML/JSON)

 # Links